keatonb/keatonb.github.io/_posts/2024-02-28-mean-period-spacing.md

 <img src="http://keatonb.github.io/img/mps_ksspec.png" width="75%" />

 This one seems noisier than the results of the Inverse Variance test.
 It's more statsy, but less interpretable in my opinion.
+It isn't strictly measuring regularity of the values, but rather I aims to reject the notion that the values are distributed uniformly when folded on test periods.
 The biggest dip is at around 24 seconds, which did not match a peak in the IV test.

 Here's an animation showing what happens under the hood to compute a K-S spectrum for average spacings.